ncoelho/jekyll-netlify-boilerplate/_docs/create-bitcoin-wallet.md

 In the "add wallet" screen, you can choose between a Bitcoin wallet and a Lightning wallet.

-{% include phone-screenshot-image.html lightbox="true" img="add-bitcoin-wallet.png" alt="Add bitcoin wallet page" %}
+{% include phone-screenshot-image.html img="add-bitcoin-wallet.png" alt="Add bitcoin wallet page" %}

 For Bitcoin, click on the Bitcoin button.
 (If you want to create a Lightning wallet, see [this guide](/docs/create-lightning-wallet).)